-- Brush your teeth at least twice a day with a fluoride toothpaste.
+- Brush your teeth for two minutes at least twice a day with a fluoride toothpaste.

-- Use dental floss or an interdental cleaner to clean between your teeth on a daily basis.
+- Use dental floss or a water flosser to clean between your teeth on a daily basis.

-- Replace your toothbrush every three or four months, or whenever the bristles are frayed.
+- Replace your toothbrush every 3 to 4 months, or whenever the bristles are frayed.

 - Eat healthy food, limiting sugary items and between-meal snacks.

-- Visit your dentist for regular checkups and professional cleanings.
+- Visit your dentist regularly for checkups and professional cleanings.